coverwallet/tracking-wallet/README.md

 ## v5
 - removes `jquery` from the bundle.
 This may introduce some breaking changes in the projects which still rely on it.
-- suppor for Server Side Rendering (only uses `window` if it's available)
+- support for Server Side Rendering (only uses `window` if it's available)
 - recovered agent identification functionality from v4

 Migrate from v3 to v4